Thebarton Oval: History

 In the 1920s and early 1930s Thebarton Oval hosted weekly harness racing meetings.
 Brooklyn Park locals and popular SA harness racing pioneers Malcolm Allan and his wife Mary McGowan were weekly winners, riding horses such as Woodnuts Choice, Huon Wood, Western Queen, Seaweed and Silent Ways. (see Brooklyn Park for information about Allan and McGowan).

-Thebarton Oval was also the home ground for the West Torrens District Cricket Club and home oval for Ron Hamence (member of Bradman's 1948 Invincibles), Bruce Dooland, Phil Ridings and much loved local boy and World Series Cricket hero David Hookes.
+Thebarton Oval was also the home ground for the West Torrens District Cricket Club and home oval for Ron Hamence (member of Bradman's 1948 Invincibles), Bruce Dooland, Phil Ridings and World Series Cricket hero David Hookes.

 The record crowd at Thebarton was set on 26 May 1962 when 20,832 fans turned up to see West Torrens take on SANFL rivals Norwood.

 After first playing their home games at Jubilee Oval (1887-1904) and Hindmarsh Oval (1905-1921), West Torrens moved from Hindmarsh to the nearby Thebarton Oval in 1922.
 Thebarton would remain the home of West Torrens until 1989.
 During these years players such as Bob Hank, Lindsay Head MBE, Fred Bills, Matt Rendell, Bruce Lindsay and Michael Long called Thebarton Oval home.

 The Eagles moved to Football Park for 1990 before their perilous financial situation forced them into a merger with the Woodville Football Club from 1991.
 The new club would be known as the Woodville-West Torrens Eagles and would use the Warriors ground Woodville Oval as their home base.

 West Torrens played their last game at the ground in on 2 September 1989 ending a run of 68 seasons at Thebarton Oval.
 After the Eagles left, the ground subsequently deteriorated through lack of maintenance, though other sports would regularly use the oval including cricket, rugby league, baseball, gridiron and soccer.
 The South Australian Amateur Football League (SAAFL) also regularly used Thebarton Oval.
 In 2008 the SAAFL set up their headquarters at the ground, which saw a permanent return of football to Thebarton.